Zqadiri/libasm/README.md

 Register is a temporary storage or working location built into the CPU itself (separate from memory). they are processor components that hold data and address.

-The 16 integer registers are 64 bits wide and are called:
+The 16 integer registers are 64 bits wide and are called: click [here](https://en.wikibooks.org/wiki/X86_Assembly/X86_Architecture) for more informations.

 R0  R1  R2  R3  R4  R5  R6  R7  R8  R9  R10  R11  R12  R13  R14  R15